shaeliss/assessment/README.md

 - Used a liveness probe on the application pod in order to be able to understand when the pod is ready to serve requests
 - Added a different user in the Dockerfile to avoid using root and introducing security vulnerabilities
+- Specified resources requests and limits for the pod in order to make sure node has the needed resources available and avoid crushing node in case of unexpected errors

 ## Potential improvements